Namoshek/laravel-redis-sentinel/README.md

 ## Usage

-To use the Redis Sentinel driver, the `redis.client` in `config/database.php` needs to be adjusted:
+To use the Redis Sentinel driver, the `redis` section in `config/database.php` needs to be adjusted:

 ```php
 'redis' => [